ibanknatoPrad/emuDownloadCenter-wiki/Emulator-galaxywin.md

 This emulator does **NOT** specificly need BIOS image(s) to start ROM files!

 _Galaxy Win is an emulator for the Galaksija computer.
-It is a Windows port of the DOS GALAKSIJA emulator by Miodrag Jevremovic.
-Screenshot taken from Author's Website._
+It is a Windows port of the DOS GALAKSIJA emulator by Miodrag Jevremovic._

 :link: [**Emulator website**](http://emulator.galaksija.org/)
 ***